ARCLeeds/Techtalks/techtalk-LIDASem/slides.md

 Research Computing is here to help with all this so get in touch via
 </p>

+- Send us a question: [https://bit.ly/arc-help](https://bit.ly/arc-help)
 - Email: [ask-rc@leeds.ac.uk](mailto:ask-rc@leeds.ac.uk)
-- Send us a ticket: [https://bit.ly/arc-help](https://bit.ly/arc-help)
 - Reach out to us via Teams

 # A potted further reading list